Kazushi Ōno

 Kazushi Ōno (大野 和士, Ōno Kazushi) (born 1960) is a Japanese conductor.
 He is currently music director of the Brussels Philharmonic and of the Tokyo Metropolitan Symphony Orchestra, and artistic director of New National Theatre Tokyo.

 Biography

 Ōno studied at the Tokyo National University of Fine Arts and Music, and with Wolfgang Sawallisch and Giuseppe Patanè at the Bavarian State Opera, as a scholar of the Japanese Ministry of Culture.
 In 1987, he won First Prize in the 3rd Toscanini International Conductors' Competition.

 Ōno was principal conductor of the Tokyo Philharmonic Orchestra from 1992 to 1999, and its artistic advisor from 1999 to 2001.
 He currently holds the title of Conductor Laureate with the orchestra.

 In May 2013, the Tokyo Metropolitan Symphony Orchestra announced the appointment of Ōno as its music director, as of April 2015, with an initial contract of 5 years.
 In 2018, his contract was extended through March 2023.
-In October 2021, the orchestra further extended his contract through 2026.
+In October 2021, the orchestra further extended his contract through 2026. Ōno is scheduled to stand down as the orchestra's music director in April 2026, and subsequently to take the title of artistic advisor for two years, and after that to take the title of conductor laureate.